apache/hudi/rfc/rfc-58/rfc-58.md

 [RFC-27](https://github.com/apache/hudi/blob/master/rfc/rfc-27/rfc-27.md) added a new partition corresponding to column_stats index in metadata table of Hudi.
 We plan to use the information stored in this partition for pruning the files.

 ## Implementation
-Describe the new thing you want to do in appropriate detail, how it fits into the project architecture.
-Provide a detailed description of how you intend to implement this feature.This may be fairly extensive and have large subsections of its own.
-Or it may be a few sentences.
-Use judgement based on the scope of the change.

 We propose two different approaches for integrating column stats index with different query engines and discuss the pros and cons for the same below.
 1. **Using domains** - Presto and Trino have the concept of column domains.
 Domain is actually the set of possible values that need to be returned for a particular column.
 Domains get created at the time of creating splits for processing.
 Domains basically contain a map of column to possible values where the possible values are populated after doing the necessary pre work of combining all the different filter predicates supplied as part of the query.
 [This draft PR](https://github.com/apache/hudi/pull/6087) shows the use of these domains for integrating data skipping index with presto engine.